MICR 3033 Cell & Molecular Biology 3hrs

 Instructor R Prade, LSE409 Tel: 47522 E-mail: email@example.com Office hours by appointment – please call or send e-mail

-Course Strategy This course introduces students to the basic units of life – from molecules to cells.
+Objectives and Format This course introduces students to the basic units of life – from molecules to cells.
 The goal is to present to you a comprehensive set of information, entirely based on experimental evidence showing how cells function at the molecular level.
-Because the common basic cellular mechanisms, underlining ALL living things, are fairly complex, and molecular biology has made impressive progress in the last decade, we partition the course into five hypothetical parts.
+Because the common basic cellular mechanisms, underlining ALL living things, are complex, and molecular biology has made impressive progress in the last decade, we partition the course into five projected segments.

-Part 1 – composition of matter and basic chemistry of living cells;
+Part I – composition of matter and basic chemistry of living cells;

-Part 2 – structure and function of cells;
+Part II – structure and function of macromolecules;

-Part 3 – energy and chemical transformations in cells;
+Part III – energy and chemical transformations in cells;

-Part 4 – information flow in cells, and
+Part IV – information flow in cells, and

 Suggested Course Activities and Grade Earning Activities